The T-80 turned out to be a complete disaster. T-80 turned out to be a complete disaster. Fuel tank capacity is 80 tons.

 3. History

-The debut "Kirov" gas turbine tank of a new generation, designated "object 219 sp 1", was produced in 1969 and outwardly looked like an experimental gas turbine tank T-64T, manufactured in Kharkov.
-The car was equipped with the one developed at the NPO.
+The debut "Kirov" gas turbine tank of the new generation, designated "object 219 sp 1", was produced in 1969 and was externally similar to the experimental T-64T gas turbine tank manufactured in Kharkov.
+The machine was equipped with something developed at the NPO named after.
 V.Ya.
-Klimov, engine GTD-1000T.
-The development with the designation "object 219 sp 1" differed from the predecessor prototype by significant changes in the chassis.
-In particular, carrier and support rollers, new guide and drive wheels, hydraulic shock absorbers, tracks with rubber-coated tracks and torsion bars with improved characteristics were developed.
+Klimov, GTD-1000T engine.
+The development with the designation “object 219 sp 1” differed from its predecessor prototype by significant changes to the chassis.
+In particular, support and support rollers, new guide and drive wheels, hydraulic shock absorbers, rubber-coated tracks and torsion shafts with improved characteristics were developed.
 The shape of the tower has also changed.
-With the T-64A, this tank was combined with ammunition, a cannon, a loading mechanism (not the same as on the T-72 and its modifications), armor protection, as well as individual systems and components.
+This tank was combined with the T-64A by ammunition, a cannon, a loading mechanism (not the same as that found on the T-72 and its modifications), armor protection, as well as individual systems and components.

 4.1 Dimensions